xolox/vim-misc/README.md

 extended standard library of Vim script functions that I wrote during the development of my Vim plug-ins.

+The miscellaneous scripts are bundled with each of my plug-ins:

+- They are included in the `master` branches of the git repositories of my plug-ins so that a `git clone` is all that's needed to get started.
+This makes my plug-ins very easy to use with [Pathogen] [pathogen] and similar plug-in managers for Vim.

+- They are also included in the ZIP archives published to Vim Online.

-The miscellaneous scripts are bundled with each of my plug-ins using git merges, so that a repository checkout of a plug-in contains everything that's needed to get started.
-This means the git repository of the miscellaneous scripts is only used to track changes in a central, public place.
+Since the miscellaneous scripts are bundled with each plug-in, this repository (the git repository of the miscellaneous scripts themselves) is only used to track changes in a central, public place.

+If you're interested in more details about the inclusion of the miscellaneous scripts in my plug-ins, you can find a detailed explanation under the section "Management of changes" below.

 ## Function documentation